wayoubi/dems-highavailability/README.md

 $ ./runorbd.sh

-# use run.cmd is you're on Windows
+# use run.bat if you're on Windows
 $ runorbd.bat

 #You can also run the ORBD from the Java bin folder